Back

 📌Questions to cover:

 Interface design depends on the website content.
 As an example, think of a news site structure and compare it to the one of any social network.
-That’s why you have to specify in the website design brief whether you plan to post custom photos, widgets, articles, and charts.
+That’s why you have to specify in the brief whether you plan to post custom photos, widgets, articles, and charts.

 Also, think about how you will increase traffic to your website.
-It should be optimized for search engines, so make it possible to incorporate spreadsheets and don’t forget about descriptions of pictures — this often helps people with visual impairments and helps raising the site in the search engine rankings.
-Look at how the content of competitors’ sites looks like and what keys they use.
-If you will publish advertisements, allocate space for it so that the ad elements do not overlap with the content.
+It should be optimized for search engines, so make it possible to incorporate spreadsheets and don’t forget about descriptions of pictures — this often helps people with visual impairments and helps raise the site in the search engine rankings.

 Technical requirements